JuanMira/imageuploaderts/README.md

 # API REST for upload images

-api rest for upload images, (in local for the moment) develop in ts, node js and express if for some reason is useful just take the project and modify :D
+api rest for upload images, (in local for the moment) develop in ts, node js and express if for some reason is useful for you just take the project and modify :D
 # ROUTES

 /auth signin